 Active only on the fabric surface, Polygiene permanent odor control does not interfere with perspiration or with the skin’s natural bacterial flora.
 Polygiene particles are more than 100 times larger than nanoparticles and therefore are too large to penetrate to the skin’s barrier.
 Polygiene-treated fabrics have received Medical Class 1 approval in Europe, the same class that includes bandages.

 Patagonia's Nano-Air Light Hybrid Jacket provides warm and breathability in a very technical piece.
-The chest, shoulders and arms are covered in a soft feel shell with synthetic insulation beneath.
-The underarms and back of the jacket have a stretchy knitted effect fabric that wicks moisture and allows heat out.
+The jacket is split into two distinct parts.
+It has the front and the top of the arms covered in a durable nylon ripstop shell with the stretchy and breathable FullRange insulation in it.
+The other part is a light and extremely breathable knitted back which stretches around the sides and down the underside of the arms.
+This wicks moisture and allows heat to escape when you're moving fast and it works well enough to run in on colder days.
 This combination makes it a great piece of kit for the hills and mountains where the conditions and your level of activity can change regularly.

 This jacket is difficult to fault as it is so versatile.
 From comfortable day-to-day use through to some trail running and hill walking I have yet to find its limits.
 It provides enough warmth and protection from the elements to keep you happy in the hills yet it is still able to release excess heat on those long ascents or when the sun gets out.
+With great looks, two decent sized hand pockets and subtle but comfortable thumb loops this jacket has enough features to adapt to any environment.
 An awesome all-rounder.

 - Reviewed by Ultralight Outdoor Gear